Mike Eustace MBACP (Accred)

 If you are feeling run-down, distressed, low self-esteem, anxiety, relationship problems, or just generally struggling to cope, then counselling could provide the help you need: a light at the end of the tunnel.

-I have more than ten years experience of helping people to overcome a wide range of problems, including: anger management, bereavement, depression, anxiety, low self-esteem, relationship issues, addiction, gambling, alcohol problems, drug problems, obsessive compulsive disorder and eating problems.
+I have more than fifteen years experience of helping people to overcome a wide range of problems, including: anger management, bereavement, depression, anxiety, low self-esteem, relationship issues, addiction, gambling, alcohol problems, drug problems, obsessive compulsive disorder and eating problems.

 How I Can Help You